skx/dotfiles/.emacs.d/init.md

 (require 'use-package)
 ```

-To ensure we can update the packages bundled within this repository, and not installed via `straight.el`, the first thing we'll do is load our package-refresher.
+To ensure we can update the packages bundled within this repository, not those installed via `straight.el`, we'll load our package-refresher.
 This must be triggered manually.

 ```lisp
 (use-package resync-packages